remyoudompheng/yamaquasi/README.md

 ## Memory usage

 Yamaquasi does not write any relations to disk and keeps everything in memory in a compact format.
-Memory usage will be less than 2GB even when factoring 100 digits.
+Memory usage will be less than 1GB even when factoring 100-digit inputs.

 ## Linear algebra

 Kernel computation for mod 2 matrices is done through a naïve Gauss reduction using bit vectors from crate `bitvec_simd`.
-It will typically take less than 1 second for a size 5000 matrix, with a O(n³) complexity.
+It will typically take less than a fraction of second for a size 5000 matrix, with a O(n³) complexity.

-Above size 5000, the Block Lanczos algorithm is used.
-However, the matrices D, E, F from Montgomery's article are not used: instead, the vectors are chosen to optimistically achieve the correct condition for O(n²) complexity using simple formulas.
-The implementation uses blocks of 256 vectors using 256-bit wide variables provided by the `wide` crate.
+Above size 5000, the Block Lanczos algorithm is used (complexity O(n²), without the optimized matrices `Di`, `Ei`, `Fi` from Montgomery's article that avoid several inner products of blocks.

-# Bugs

-The program is not guaranteed to provide a factorization for all inputs in the supported range due to invariant failures or incorrect parameter choices.
+The implementation uses width 64 blocks with `u64` word type.